-IR.HIR.KSed.SlatChoR is recorded from extreme wave exposed-sheltered sites (Connor et al., 2004).
-Birket et al., (1998) suggested that Saccharina latissima is rarely present in areas of wave exposure, where it is out-competed by Laminaria hyperborea.
-However, the seasonal unstable nature of the substrata within IR.HIR.KSed.SlatChoR is likely to inhibit growth of Laminaria hyperborea and allow Saccharina latissima to opportunistically colonize rock particles.
+Birkett et al., (1998) suggested that Saccharina latissima is rarely present in areas of wave exposure, where it is out-competed by Laminaria hyperborea.
 Chorda filum sporophytes often grow on unstable objects, such as pebbles and shell.
-Owing to typically unstable substrate which Chorda filum grows on, whole populations can be moved during storms and deposited in more sheltered locations where development will continue (South & Burrows, 1967).
-The survival of Chorda filum sporophytes following transport of their attached substrata indicates the species is relatively tolerant to changes in water flow or wave action.
+Owing to the typically unstable substratum which Chorda filum grows on, whole populations can be moved during storms and deposited in more sheltered locations where development will continue (South & Burrows, 1967).